bgkillas/kalc/README.md

 --interactive/-i allows interaction after finishing the equations given --units toggles units\x1b[G\n\
---label=[x],[y],[z] sets the labels for the graphs x/y/z axis --tau fractions are shown in tau instead of pi --angle=deg/rad/grad sets your angletype
+--label=[x],[y],[z] sets the labels for the graphs x/y/z axis --angle=deg/rad/grad sets your angletype
 --2d=[num] number of points to graph in 2D --3d=[x],[y] number of points to graph in 3D